Ekaterina Rybolovleva

 Ekaterina Dmitrievna Rybolovleva (born 4 June 1989, in Perm, Soviet Union) is a businesswoman, equestrian and socialite.
-She is the daughter of Russian oligarch Dmitry Rybolovlev.
-A competitor in equestrian competitions, she is also the owner of several businesses and properties, including those on the islands of Skorpios and Sparti.
-Rybolovleva owns the football club AS Monaco FC via a trust in her name, although her father serves as the president.
+She is the daughter of Russian oligarch Dmitry Rybolovlev and the owner of several businesses and properties, including those on the islands of Skorpios and Sparti.
+Rybolovleva also owns the football club AS Monaco FC via a trust in her name, while her father serves as the club president.

 Equestrian career

 Rybolovleva began riding horses at age 11 and has been trained by British show jumper and three-time Olympian Ben Maher.

 On 17 March 2007, she took part in the Officiel d’Evordes showjumping competition, where she placed in the first round R2/L2.
 In August 2007, she participated in a show jumping competition in Verbier, where she took the third position R3/M. In 2008, she placed in the first round E3/M1 in the Officiel d’Evordes, riding her mare, Eole Perruques.
 In addition to Eole Perruques, Rybolovleva owns several other horses which she rides in competition, Uropo, Cherubin van de Helle, Lucky the Man, Obelix du Thot, and Celesto Z.

 She first participated in the Gucci Masters in 2009, and became a winner in December 2010, with Malin Baryard-Johnsson, after performing to the music track "Rasputin" by Boney M. In 2011, she participated in the new Gucci Masters with Kevin Staut, with a choreography to musical "Moulin Rouge".
 She won the Gucci Masters in 2012.